 From White Snake’s Light Chaser Animation, New Gods: Nezha Reborn is another version that follows the Chinese god Nezha.
 Unlike Nezha: The Demon’s Rebirth, our mischievous deity was reincarnated in the modern world as an adventurous and handsome young rider.
 The film follows his journey as he tries to do heroic acts to save the city and the people from imminent danger.

 If you love Hayao Miyazaki’s Princess Mononoke, then Mr. Miao is a Chinese anime film that you might enjoy.
-The film is an experiment from Coloroom Pictures and Enlight Media and aims to present the movie to the viewers that can appreciate it.
+The film is an experiment from Coloroom Pictures and Enlight Media and aims to present the movie to viewers that can appreciate it.
 The animation and visuals are anime-ish in style and it looks stunning that way.
 For me, it has the same vibes as Big Fish and Begonia, albeit this film raises the questions of human morality – is it okay to sacrifice one life for the sake of rescuing men from sin?

 Monkey King: Hero is Back

-Adapted from the classic Chinese novel Journey to the West, Monkey King: Hero is brought Chinese animation in the new light in cinemas.
-The viewers are shown a renewed interest in donghua on the big screen where it has become the highest-grossing animated in China upon its release in 2015.
+Adapted from the classic Chinese novel Journey to the West, Monkey King: Hero has brought Chinese animation to the new light in cinemas.
+The viewers are shown a renewed interest in donghua on the big screen where it became the highest-grossing animated in China upon its release in 2015.
 It follows the Monkey King in his usual mischievous antics, and what took place after his exiled days.

 These are only 11 of the best Chinese anime movies that donghua fans should check and give a try watching.
 Have you guys watched any of these movies?
 Let us know which one is your favorite by leaving a comment below.
 I shall update this list as often as possible.
 Don’t forget to subscribe to our newsletters if you wish to get more updates about Chinese animation and several topics about anime and donghua.